Setting up a Raspberry Pi (4)

 Now only we (user “pi”) can access this file/directory and nobody else that logs into the Raspberry Pi, even if they would be able to get into our home directory.

-.ssh > Is the name of the file or directory we want to change access rights to, in this case the just created directory, where we are going to save the key.
+> Is the name of the file or directory we want to change access rights to, in this case the just created directory, where we are going to save the key. - f. we want to save/create the key in the directory/map we just created so we need to get into it first, by typing

 cd .ssh

-cd > Change Directory.
+> Change Directory.

 – .ssh > Name of the directory/map you want the change to.

-• g.
+- g.
 Now we are going to create a key by typing:

 ssh-keygen -t rsa -b 4096 -f rpi_key

-ssh-keygen > the SSH utility that will generate a key for us that can than be used to log into the Raspberry Pi.
+> the SSH utility that will generate a key for us that can than be used to log into the Raspberry Pi.

--b 4096 > How big/long/many Bits are in the key, in our case the recommended 4096 bits
+> How big/long/many Bits are in the key, in our case the recommended4096

--f rpi_key > The name of the file containing the key, we want to use, you can use a different name here if you want, but I named it rpi_key, just because the guide I used named it that way.
+> The name of the file containing the key, we want to use, you can use a different name here if you want, but I named itrpi_key

-• h. you will be asked to set a passphrase just leave it empty and press [Enter] and [Enter] again on the question to repeat it.
+just leave it empty and press [Enter] and [Enter] again on the question to repeat it.

 Your should end up in a screen with something like: